shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

 So to meet the required performance the implementation needs to be accelerated by almost 26x.

 ## Hardware Implementation
 To understand what kind of hardware implementation is needed given the performance constraints let us analyze the convolutional kernel in some detail.
 The core compute is done in a 4-level nested loop but we can break the compute per output pixel produced.
-In terms of the output pixels produced it is clear from the filter source code that a single output pixel is produced when the inner two loops finish execution once.
-These two loops are essentially doing the sum of product on a coefficient matrix and image sub-matrix.
+In terms of the output-pixels produced it is clear from the filter source code that a single output pixel is produced when the inner two loops finish execution once.
+These two loops are essentially doing the sum-of-product on a coefficient matrix and image sub-matrix.
 Here these matrix sizes are defined by coefficient matrix and in this case, it is chosen to be 15x15.
 So inner two loops are essentially performing a dot product of size 225(15x15).
 ### Baseline Hardware Implementation Performance
 The simplest and straightforward implementation in hardware can be achieved by passing this kernel source code as it is through the Vitis HLS tool.
 It will pipeline the innermost loop with II=1 hence doing only one multiply-accumulate(MAC) per cycle.
 The performance can be estimated based on the MACs as follows:
 ```bash